gardener/garden-setup/docs/extended/iaas.md

 A list of available featureGates you can find in the gardener documentation - [Feature Gates in Gardener](https://github.com/gardener/gardener/blob/master/docs/deployment/feature_gates.md)

+## The 'gardenClientConnection' Field

+The `gardenClientConnection.qps` and `gardenClientConnection.burst` is to overwrite the `qps`  and `burst` default values in gardenlet-configmap - [20-componentconfig-gardenlet.yaml](https://github.com/gardener/gardener/blob/master/example/20-componentconfig-gardenlet.yaml)

+## The 'seedClientConnection' Field

+The `seedClientConnection.qps` and `seedClientConnection.burst` is to overwrite the `qps`  and `burst` default values in gardenlet-configmap - [20-componentconfig-gardenlet.yaml](https://github.com/gardener/gardener/blob/master/example/20-componentconfig-gardenlet.yaml)

+## The 'shootClientConnection' Field

+The `shootClientConnection.qps` and `shootClientConnection.burst` is to overwrite the `qps`  and `burst` default values in gardenlet-configmap - [20-componentconfig-gardenlet.yaml](https://github.com/gardener/gardener/blob/master/example/20-componentconfig-gardenlet.yaml)

 ## Shooted Seeds

 ```yaml